onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyle.md

 #### renderer

-Instance of `AmauiStyleRenderer`.
+Instance of `OnesyStyleRenderer`.

 #### rule

 ##### sort

-If true, it will use sort plugin on `AmauiStyleRule`s.
+If true, it will use sort plugin on `OnesyStyleRule`s.

 ##### prefix

-If true, it will use prefix plugin on `AmauiStyleRule`s.
+If true, it will use prefix plugin on `OnesyStyleRule`s.

 ##### rtl

-If true, it will use rtl plugin on `AmauiStyleRule`s.
+If true, it will use rtl plugin on `OnesyStyleRule`s.

 #### minify